Helping communities grow stronger by meeting critical needs and empowering individuals and families.

 Child Enrichment Services

-We are star rated through Ohio’s voluntary quality rating system known as “Step Up To Quality” which recognizes early care and education programs that exceed quality benchmarks over and above the state’s licensing standards.
+Our Child Enrichment Services offer childcare for infants, toddlers, preschoolers, and school age children before and after school.
+We are star rated through Ohio’s “Step Up To Quality” which recognizes early care and education programs that exceed quality benchmarks.

 My Neighborhood Alliance is there for You!